Curriculum Vitae

 Data Analyst, HID Global, Albuquerque, NM, 01/2012–06/2018

-Managed the human testing lab; coordinated 53 research studies, in various sites in the US to evaluate biometric sensors.
+As a member of HID Global, a leading provider of secure identity solutions specializing in products and services that enable trusted access to physical and digital spaces.
+I managed the human testing lab; coordinated 53 research studies, in various sites in the US to evaluate biometric sensors.
 Analyzed resulting data to measure biometric sensor performance and prepare it for machine learning algorithms.
 Oversaw 12.89 terabytes of collected data.
 Presented research findings using various media (print, video, and webinars) to both technical and non-technical staff, and clients.
 Researched and identified new methods for spoofing biometric devices.

 • Cut research study cost and product development time by improving subject recruitment; identified new recruitment methods, and improved communication that led to 48% subject retention rate.